Science Learning Hub logo

 It’s an essential gene

 Cellular respiration breaks down food molecules, like glucose, to release carbon dioxide and water.
-It’s how the cell generates energy.
+It’s how the generates energy.

 It’s present in many living things